 - Samsung Galaxy S10 5G – Verizon

-Although innovative 5G network technology promises super-fast data speeds and improved cellular connectivity, signal blockers can still cause lagging speeds and poor cell signal.
+Even with 5G cellular connectivity and speed, signal blockers still cause lagging and interference.
 Several obstacles will continue to interrupt your signal in a 5G world, including:

-- Materials used in the construction of your home or office building can block signal, including concrete, steel, brick, energy-efficient glass, and foam insulation.
+- Materials used in the construction of your home or office, including concrete, steel, brick, foam insulation, and energy-efficient glass, can be signal-blockers.

-- Heavy snow, rain, fog, and other weather conditions can weaken cell reception, disrupt data speeds, and cause an increase in dropped calls.
+- Heavy weather — Storms, fog, and severe weather can disrupt cell reception and data transmission and increase dropped calls.

 Fortunately, you don’t need 5G cell phone service to get better reception.
-We have a solution that will improve your cellular connectivity immediately – a WilsonPro cellular amplifier.
+A WilsonPro cellular repeater will immediately improve your cellular connectivity.

-A cellular amplifier, or cell phone signal booster, improves cell reception in buildings, vehicles, and homes.
-Powerful antennas collect and amplify signal from cell towers and then broadcast the enhanced signal within range of your mobile phone.
-A booster system is comprised of the following three components:
+A cellular repeater system improves cell reception in buildings, vehicles, and homes.
+Powerful antennas collect and amplify the signal from cell towers and then broadcasts the enhanced signal within range of your mobile phone.
+A repeater system is composed of the following three components:

 - An outside antenna pulls a signal from a cell tower into a vehicle or building.

-- An amplifier boosts the signal being received by the outside antenna.
+- A repeater amplifies the signal being received by the outside antenna.

-- An inside antenna broadcasts the boosted signal for immediate use by cell phones and other cellular devices.
+- An inside antenna broadcasts the enhanced signal for immediate use by cell phones and other cellular devices.

-Your smartphone, tablet, and other cellular-enabled devices stay connected with WilsonPro’s technology – even in areas where signal is otherwise weak or obstructed.
+Your smartphone, tablet, and other cellular-enabled devices stay connected with WilsonPro’s technology, even in areas where your signal might otherwise be weak or obstructed.

 WilsonPro is a leader in wireless technology innovation.
-In fact, we recently announced the release of our first 5G cell phone booster.
-Customers choose our products for several reasons:
+In fact, we recently announced the release of our first 5G cellular repeater.
+There are several key reasons customers choose us:

-- We’re 5G ready.
-Our products will continue to enhance cell signals for all phones and cellular-connected devices, on all U.S. carrier networks, for the next decade and beyond.
+- We’re 5G compatible.
+Our products will enhance cell signals for all phones and cellular-connected devices on low-band, mid-band, and high-band 5G.

-- Our devices are FCC-certified, which means they meet the highest quality standards and comply with federal regulations.
+- Our devices are FCC-certified.
+They meet the highest quality standards and comply with federal regulations.

-With a WilsonPro cell signal amplifier, you get security and peace of mind, knowing that you’ll stay connected in your building, even in remote or rural areas.
+With a WilsonPro cell signal repeater, you get security and peace of mind knowing that you’ll stay connected even in signal-poor remote or rural areas.
 Dozens of case studies show the success of our signal repeater systems over a wide range of client settings including educational institutions, first-responder vehicle fleets, social media giants, and hospitals.

 How to Get Started Today

-You don’t have to wait for 5G coverage to reach your city or buy a new phone to enjoy reliable cellular connectivity indoors.
-You can get faster data speeds and fewer dropped calls today with a WilsonPro cellular signal amplifier.
+You don’t have to wait for 5G coverage to reach your city or buy a new phone to enjoy reliable cellular connectivity.
+Get faster data speeds and fewer dropped calls today with a WilsonPro cellular signal repeater system.